-This part contains procedures for the traditional installation of z/VM to a non-SSI cluster or to an SSI cluster.
+This part contains procedures for a z/VM system to be installed first-level or second-level, from a USB flash drive, DVDs, an FTP server, or a z/VM minidisk.
+You can choose to install SSI or non-SSI systems.
 For information about planning for an SSI cluster, see z/VM: CP Planning and Administration.